-Heart to Heart: What Are Toxic Friendships & When It’s Time To Quit Them!
+Heart to Heart: What Is A Toxic Friendship & When It’s Time To Quit It!

-It is no secret that the connections we are making with others are very important.
+It is no secret that the connections we are making with others are significant.
 Whether it is the relationship with your family, the love of your life or simply with friends.
-Social life affects our health and happiness in a good way, and I am talking about the real social life here and not about social media!
+Social life affects our health and happiness in the right way, and I am talking about real social life here and not about social media!

 It is scientifically proven that friends affect us, and they also influence us in the way of living and habits.
 Not for nothing, it is said: “show me your friends, and I will tell you who you are” or